YOUR ALASKAN ADVENTURES

 The Upper Section of the Kenai River does not have many parks but rather has a number of pullouts you can park at and then access the river.
 Another popular option in the Upper Section of the Kenai is at the Russian River Campground and Ferry Access Point.

 The Mouth of the Kenai River is where Alaska residents are allowed to dipnet.
 This is for Alaska residents only who have been a resident for at least one year.
-Each park listed above has a different fee for parking so it is best to call or look online before you go.
-You can also purchase an annual parking pass at REI for $60.

 Picture